 First, create a new image file to work.
 I will use the standard size “640 x 480“.
 The background will be blu (in my case I used the following hex: #393a6e). (more…)

 Today I report an interesting site from which I often take inspiration for the writing of my tutorials.
 The site is PhotoShopTutorials.ws, and as you can easily guess from the name of the domain is a site full of resources for PhotoShop, usable for most of the cases even with Gimp.

-Today we see the "Lomo Light Leaks" pack, a collection of effects to add to their photos to make them look old.
-In pratica si tratta di 71 different images with the effect "flare" or reflex lenses.
-To apply the effect to the picture you want, simply open the "Light Leak" as a new layer overlaid on the main and change the mode from "Usual" a "Screen".
-I also recommend you to resize the "Leak" to be applied to the size of the main image.
+Today we see the “Lomo Light Leaks” pack, a collection of effects to add to their photos to make them look old.
+In pratica si tratta di 71 different images with the effect “flare” or reflex lenses.
+To apply the effect to the photo you want, simply open the “Light Leak” superimposed on the image as a new layer and change the mode from the main “Usual” a “Screen”.
+I also recommend you to resize the “Leak” to be applied to the size of the main image. (more…)

 The version of Gimp for Windows is nothing more than a port of the most complete version for Linux.
 By itself Gimp on Windows has nothing to envy to the Linux version, it was not for some small additional packages that are enabled natively on Linux.
 One of these is Ghostscript.

 In today's tutorial we deal with a particular technique, that will make our curious photos.
-To macro photography (or more simply "macro") means the photograph of the small details to which the eye hardly pays attention.
-There will certainly have seen online, or in some magazines nature of some larger picture microscopic bugs, or all the classic photo 'compound eye Fly.
-Everything is imperceptible at first glance, but with a good goal "macro" you can also accurately distinguish the compound eye.
+To macro photography (or more simply “macro“) means the photograph of the small details to which the eye hardly pays attention.
+There will certainly have seen online, or in some magazines nature of some larger picture microscopic bugs, or the classic photo to’compound eye Fly.
+Everything is imperceptible at first glance, but with a good goal “macro” are unable to distinguish accurately even the compound eye.

 In today's tutorial, however, do not deal with macro photography, but the blur resulting from macro to reality.
 All fiction, nothing macros for today. (more…)